The Drill for Breaking News

 Short, quick updates help meet the readers needs.
 Adding another 100 words or 10 lines to an update1 for an update2 and moving it quickly is more helpful on breaking news than waiting for a full write through.
 Desks should try to fix and move problematic early updates quickly by shortening the story and asking the reporter for a better version for the next update.

-The final update or wrap up on a top news story that is likely to appear on a top news webpage or media wire news schedule, may run to about 800 words or 80 lines.
-This includes closing market reports for major markets, and also applies to most analyses.
+The final update or wrap up on a top breaking news story that is likely to appear on a top news webpage or media wire news schedule, or a significant exclusives, or especially well-argued analyses may run to 800-1300 words or 80 - 130 lines, but reporters should check with the editor, bureau chief or regional desk.

 A WRAPUP is a one-stop shop for clients offering a broad snapshot of the latest developments in a top story of the day.
 It is a synthesis of significant news developments with the necessary context, colour, background and reaction, not a long list of everything that was said and done.
 The WRAPUP tag in the headline and after the slug flags these stories to clients.